Talking about team work in interviews

 Keeping track of the good stuff:

-There is no better time than right now with keeping a note of your team work skills and achievements – your best example of dealing with a tricky situation might have happened three months ago – wouldn’t it be great if you had written it down at the time to really remember the detail?
+There is no better time than right now to keep a note of your teamwork skills and achievements – your best example of dealing with a tricky situation might have happened three months ago – wouldn’t it be great if you had written it down at the time to really remember the detail?
 Life gets busy but if you think about how important these skills are you might consider keeping a folder of notes on your computer, phone or notepad!
 A skills journal to support your young professional?
 Now there’s an idea….!

 The challenge: